SuhaMariyam/Customer-Segmentation-Project/README.md

 # Customer Segmentation: Gaining Actionable Insights

 ## Project Overview
 Understanding customer behavior is crucial for business growth.
-In this project, we applied clustering techniques to segment customers effectively, revealing distinct groups and valuable insights.
+In this project, I have applied clustering techniques to segment customers effectively, revealing distinct groups and valuable insights.

-## Our Approach
+## Approach
 ✅ **Data Preprocessing & EDA** – Cleaning and exploring patterns.

 ✅ **K-Means & Hierarchical Clustering** – Using the **Elbow Method** & **Dendrogram** to determine the optimal number of clusters (**k=2**).